jdkandersson/OpenAlchemy/docs/source/index.rst

 * :samp:`base`: The SQLAlchemy declarative base as an optional keyword only argument.
 It is used to as the base class for all SQLAlchemy models.
 If it is not passed in, a new declarative base is constructed.
-* :samp:`define_all`: Whether to pre-define the SQLAlchemy models as an optional keyword only argument.
-If it is :samp:`True`, all schemas with the :samp:`x-tablename` property are constructed as a part of the initialization.
-  Defaults to :samp:`True`.
 * :samp:`models_filename`: The name of the file where the SQLAlchemy models will be written as an optional keyword only argument.
 * :samp:`spec_path`: The path to the OpenAPI specification (what would need to be passed to the :samp:`open` function to read the file) as an optional keyword only argument.
 Used to support remote references.

+.. note:: the :samp:`define_all` parameter has been removed and OpenAlchemy behaves as though it is set to :samp:`True`.

 The return value is a tuple consisting of: